Follow these best practices to ensure your LUMOplay installation works correctly.

 Reboot your computer regularly.

-Commercial Installations: You can set up Windows to automatically reboot at specific times, and configure Lumo Play Pro to automatically start with Windows.
+Commercial Installations: You can set up Windows to automatically reboot at specific times, and configure LUMO Playground and LUMO Playmaker licenses to automatically start with Windows.

 Install your hardware correctly